Thomas Hatch

-John Thomas Hatch (born September 29, 1994) is an American professional baseball pitcher who is a free agent.
+John Thomas Hatch (born September 29, 1994) is an American professional baseball pitcher for the SSG Landers of the KBO League.
 He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Pittsburgh Pirates, Kansas City Royals, and Minnesota Twins, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.

 Career

 Amateur career

 Hatch attended Jenks High School in Jenks, Oklahoma.
 As a junior, he had a win–loss record of 7–2 with a 1.60 earned run average (ERA).
 He was not drafted out of high school in the 2013 MLB draft, and he enrolled at Oklahoma State University and pitched for the Oklahoma State Cowboys.
 He pursued a degree in accounting.
 In 2014, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 He did not pitch in 2015 due to a sprained ulnar collateral ligament of the elbow, which did not require surgery.
 He pitched extensively in 2016, as Oklahoma State reached the 2016 College World Series.
 In 2016, his junior year, Hatch went 9–3 with a 2.14 ERA in 19 starts, winning the Big 12 Conference Baseball Pitcher of the Year Award.